Current International Students

-- Program Extension – Apply for an extension of your program if you cannot complete your degree by the ending date listed on item 5 of your I-20.
+- Program Extension – Apply for an extension of your program if you cannot complete your degree by the ending date listed on your I-20.
 The extension must be granted prior to the expiration date on your I-20.

 - New I-20 – Obtain a new I-20 whenever you make a change in degree levels or major.

 - Employment – All employment must be approved by the designated school official (international student advisor) or Immigration and Customs Enforcement.
 On-campus employment is limited to 20 hours per week while school is in session.

 - Travel – When traveling outside of the United States request a travel endorsement on your I-20 from international student advisor – before leaving the United States.

 - Change of Address/Name – Report a change of address to your international student advisor on a AR-11 form within 10 days of the change.

 - Co-Enrollment & School Transfer – Co-enrollment and school transfers must be approved by the International Student Advisor.
 Prior approval is required.

 - Reduce Course Load – Permission to drop below a full course of study requires prior approval from the International Student Advisor.
 Prior approval is required.

 - Distance Learning Classes – No more than one class or three credit hours per semester may be counted toward the full course of study requirement, if the class is taken through distance learning.

 The student should notify his/her current international student advisor that he/she is interested in transferring to another school.
 The student should discuss a release date for the SEVIS file.
 The SEVIS file has to be released to the transfer school in order to be issued an I-20.